 Treatment of environmental or chemical conjunctivitis requires prompt and thorough flushing of the eyes with large amounts of water.
 A healthcare professional should be contacted if a chemical of any type splashes into the eyes.
 Many common household cleaning products are damaging to delicate eye tissue.

-Infectious forms of conjunctivitis are highly contagious, being spread by direct contact with infected people.
-Infectious conjunctivitis may be contagious for two weeks after symptoms first appear, as long as the eyes are red.
+Infectious forms of conjunctivitis are highly contagious, being spread by direct contact with infected people for up to two weeks after their symptoms first appear (ie: as long as their eyes are red).
 Maintaining good personal and household hygiene is the key to preventing the spread of infectious conjunctivitis:

 - Avoid contact with people who have conjunctivitis